NyteWolf/Titan-password-cracker/README.md

 # Design
 The tool itself is cross platform and can be operated for / from Linux, MacOS and Windows however debeian based operating systems are prefered for a more better experience.

-# Contact
-You may ask questions about the software and if you are interested in purchasing a license to it.